Skip to content

 • Description: Specifies the backend driver for the primary caching system.

-• Default Value: "memory"
+• Default Value: "redis"

 • Possible Values: